restpose/restpose/docs/search_json.rst

     "query": QUERY,
     "from": <offset of first document to return.
 Integer.
 0 based.
 Default=0>, "size": <maximum number of documents to return.  -1=return all matches.
 Integer.
-Default=10>, "checkatleast": <minimum number of documents to examine before early termination optimisations are allowed.  -1=check all matches.
+Default=10>, "check_at_least": <minimum number of documents to examine before early termination optimisations are allowed.  -1=check all matches.
 Integer.
 Default=0>, "info": [ INFO ],
     "display": <list of fields to return>
 }